 For noticeable results, Okereke suggests using medicated shampoos and lotions with ingredients like selenium sulfide, ketoconazole, coal tar, and zinc pyrithione, as they’re all effective in controlling flaking and itching associated with dandruff.

 “Dermatologists can also prescribe prescription-strength concentrations of some of these ingredients, in addition to topical steroids that can significantly improve the condition when over-the-counter products don’t work,” she adds.
 “As always, reach out to your dermatologist if you experience any bleeding, redness, hair loss, or pain to the scalp.”

 7 Products That Help Address Dandruff

-With Okereke’s expertise in mind, ahead, discover seven products that are designed to help alleviate flaking, itching, and overall scalp irritation.
+With Okereke’s expertise in mind, ahead, discover seven expert-recommended products that are designed to help alleviate flaking, itching, and overall scalp irritation.

 A Gentle, Non-Drying Shampoo